abcordova/OsmiumMine.Core/docs/rest_api.md

   - The request is marked as GRANTED
 - If no rules match, the request is denied.
 If GRANTED, the request is processed by the module.

-Each rule can specify one or more database action to allow:
+Each rule can specify one or more database action to allow or deny:

+##### Security Rule Database Actions

 ```csharp
 [Flags]